daeunkim329/qtm350-assignment06/README.md

 # qtm350-assignment06

 # My Project
-This is the README for my project.
+This is the README for my assignment.